Sampling-Free Privacy Accounting for Matrix Mechanisms under Random Allocation: Conditional Composition Accountant

 \section{Conditional Composition Accountant}

-The proposed dynamic program allows for an exact evaluation of the R\'enyi divergence and thus cumulant generating function for any $\alpha_+ \in \sN_+$.\footnote{Real-valued orders $\alpha$ can be evaluated via interpolation, see Corollary 10 in~\cite{wang2019subsampled}} These can be exactly converted to privacy profiles $\delta(\epsilon)$ via the inverse Laplace transform~\cite{zhu2022optimal}, but this is generally intractable.
+The proposed dynamic program allows for an exact evaluation of the R\'enyi divergence for any $\alpha_+ \in \sN_+$.\footnote{Real-valued orders $\alpha$ can be evaluated via interpolation, see Corollary 10 in~\cite{wang2019subsampled}} These bounds can be tightly converted to privacy profiles $\delta(\epsilon)$ via the inverse Laplace transform~\cite{zhu2022optimal}, but this is generally intractable.
 Conversion formulae such as~\cref{thm:renyi_to_hockey_stick_translation} sacrifice some of this tightness, and are best suited for capturing the large deviation behavior of privacy loss $L_{P,Q}$~\cite{alghamdi2023saddle}, i.e., ``large $\epsilon$''.
 We therefore derive a complementary method that---as our experiments demonstrate---yields tighter bounds under strict privacy budgets, i.e., ``small $\epsilon$''.

-What prevents us from using recent privacy accountants that avoid the looseness of R\'enyi conversion formulae (e.g., convolution of privacy loss distributions~\cite{sommer2019privacyloss,koskela2020computing}) is that they assume the dominating pair to factorize into (usually univariate) per-step dominating pairs $P = \bigtimes_{n=1}^N P^{(n)}$ and $Q = \bigtimes_{n=1}^N Q^{(n)}$.
+What prevents us from using more recent privacy accountants that avoid the looseness of R\'enyi conversion formulae (e.g., PLD convolution~\cite{sommer2019privacyloss,koskela2020computing}) is that they assume the dominating pair to factorize into per-step dominating pairs $P = \bigtimes_{n=1}^N P^{(n)}$ and $Q = \bigtimes_{n=1}^N Q^{(n)}$.
 Matrix mechanisms and random allocation introduce shared randomness due to noise correlation and the fixed number of participations.
-Our dominating pair from~\cref{lem:dominating_pair} thus violates this independence assumption.
+The dominating pair from~\cref{lem:dominating_pair} thus violates this independence assumption.